-Mary Opara, is back on the music scene with a brand new, sensational Christian song- Protector of my Soul, she also recorded a birthday song for everybody’s special day called-Happy Birthday to You.
+Mary Opara, is back on the music scene with a song to hopefully save a life or two- Song: Stop the Bullying.
+She also recorded a birthday song for everybody’s special day called-Happy Birthday to You.
 Other singles released are: Eze Ndi Eze (King of Kings), Smile- featuring Ema Onyx.
 “You’ve Got My Back.”
 “Father, please hear me.”
 This song is a cry out to God for guidance and redemption for all our sins.
 She released a remake of a song by Bethel Music which is dear to her heart- “No Longer Slaves.”
 And lastly, a song titled "Ebezikwana", (Don’t cry anymore) adding to her gallery of soul uplifting songs.

 Mary Opara, brought her musical creativity as a Music/Creative Arts Director role to Redeemed Christian Church of God (RCCG) – City of David, Atlanta GA, where she has been worshipping God for several years.
 Mary has passion to involve the youth and younger ones in musical church performances.
 She formed the group “Blazing Soldiers of Christ” consisting mainly of teenagers from City of David.
 The Mission of the group is to magnify, edify and glorify our Heavenly Father through singing, acting, dancing and spoken word - devoting ourselves to be soldiers of Christ.
 The mission of the group supports church’s vision as outlined by our senior Pastor, Dr. Joseph Takon.
 The group performed several musical shows that were very interesting, through the enactment of biblical stories, and singing Christian songs for church events.
 Mary Opara, trained the 2016 winner of God’s Children’s Great Talent for the US. performances during Christmas, Saharan Praise, Father’s Day, New Year’s Eve (Watch Night Services), and other special events.